sveltejs/v2.svelte.dev/src/guide/02-template-syntax.md

 ### Mustaches

 Mustaches allow you to bind data to your template.
-Whenever your data changes (see TK below), the DOM updates automatically.
+Whenever your data changes (for example after `component.set(...)`), the DOM updates automatically.
 You can use any JavaScript expression in templates, and it will also automatically update:

 ```html
 <p>{{a}} + {{b}} = {{a + b}}</p>